Elisa-Roux/projet-middlSoc-roux-ragozina/README.md

 ## Helpers in case of fails :link:

 - If the ActiveMQProducer.cs file is not automatically imported when you open the solution, you can add it manually
-- If there were build errors when launching the Java Client, try re-running `jaxws:wsimport` then rebuild the project
+- If there were build errors when launching the Java Client, try re-running `mvn clean jaxws:wsimport` then rebuild the project
 - If Maven cannot find necessary dependencies (build error), do File -> Invalidate Caches / Restart

 ## Specifities